fleetdm/fleet/docs/03-Contributing/02-Testing.md

 Password: user123#
 ```

 Use the Fleet UI to invite one of these users with the associated email.
-Be sure the "Enable Single Sign On" box is checked for that user.
+Be sure the "Enable single sign on" box is checked for that user.
 Now after accepting the invitation, you should be able to log in as that user by clicking "Sign On with SimpleSAML" on the login page.

 To add additional users, modify [tools/saml/users.php](https://github.com/fleetdm/fleet/tree/main/tools/saml/users.php) and restart the `simplesaml` container.